Patoke/OpenTabletFirmware/scripts/README.md

 Just run the script in IDA Pro after the binary file has finished processing

+### Notes

+The script will try mapping SRAM data from a file named ``hi.bin``, you will have to remove this functionality or decompress the memory at the end of the FLASH/CODE section in the firmware binary

+The code to decompress this data and output it to ``hi.bin`` will eventually be pushed into the repository when utility projects are done, for the time being, this will error in the main script

 ## decrypt_fw_bin.py

 This script can encrypt and decrypt firmwares that come from the Gaomon or Huion firmware CDNs